Cylindropuntia whipplei

 Cylindropuntia whipplei (formerly known as Opuntia whipplei, common name Whipple cholla) is a member of the cactus family, Cactaceae.

+Usage

 The Zuni people rub the spines off the fruit and then dry them for winter use.
 The dried fruit is also ground into a flour, mixed with ground corn meal and made into a mush.
 Spineless fruits are eaten raw or stewed.